klod68/kpsf/README.txt

 conditions for a full-strength persistent sub-system.

 The design of this persistence service is inspired by the chapter 37, "Designing a Persistence Framework with Patterns", of the excellent book "Applying UML and Pattern"s by Craig Larman.
 This persistence framework implements two mechanisms.
-One similar that uses a database mapper (Fowler), when the client make persistent objects that combines persistence with domain data.
-The other use metadata- based mappers that reads from an XML file the mapping between object properties and columns or values of the storage mechanism.
+One similar of Larman, that uses a database mapper (Fowler), when the client make persistent objects that combines persistence with domain data.
+The other use metadata- based mappers that reads from an XML file the link between object properties and columns or values of the storage mechanism.

 Which persistent mechanism it is supported?